 From the date the EPA received the petition, it had 90 days to respond.

-February 27, 2017 – EPA published its rejection of the petition, on the grounds that the petition failed to address conditions of use other than the fluoridation of drinking water.
+EPA REJECTS PETITION February 27, 2017: EPA published its rejection of the petition, on the grounds that the petition failed to address conditions of use other than the fluoridation of drinking water.

 AMICUS CURIAE BRIEF October 25, 2017 – The Natural Resources Defense Council and Safer Chemicals, Healthy Families filed an Amicus Curiae Brief in Support of Neither Party, against the EPA’s stated grounds for dismissal.
 READ THE AMICUS CURIAE BRIEF.

-November 30, 2017 – EPA filed a motion to dismiss “all claims in the present matter.”
+EPA FILES TO DISMISS November 30, 2017 – EPA filed a motion to dismiss “all claims in the present matter.”
 READ THE MOTION TO DISMISS.

 THE NATIONAL LAW REVIEW WEIGHS IN: “In a fairly scathing rebuke of EPA’s legal positions, the court denied EPA’s motion to dismiss the petitioner’s judicial challenge of EPA’s administrative denial of the Section 21 petition and, in so doing, essentially rejected EPA’s interpretation that a citizen petition must evaluate all conditions of use of a chemical substance in a TSCA Section 6(b) risk evaluation.” – National Law Review (12/23/2017.
 Read the National Law Review article for a more complete explanation and discussion of Judge Chen’s order.

-AND THERE WE ARE.
 WE’LL KEEP YOU POSTED.